Kilimanjaro International Airport: History

-Kilimanjaro Airport opened on 2 December 1971 and cost US$13 million to build.
-The construction was financed by a long-term loan from the Italian government.
-In 1998, it became the first international airport in Africa to be privatised and is operated by the Kilimanjaro Airport Development Company.
-The airport facilitates the tourism industry for visitors travelling to three Regions: Arusha Region, Kilimanjaro Region, Mara Region and Manyara Region.
-These three regions are home to Mount Kilimanjaro National Park, Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area, Serengeti National Park, and elsewhere.
+Kilimanjaro Airport cost US$13 million to build.
+It opened on 2 December 1971, with construction financed by a long-term loan from the Italian government.

+In 1998, it became the first international airport in Africa to be privatised.
+It is operated by the Kilimanjaro Airport Development Company.

+The airport facilitates the tourism industry for visitors travelling to four regions: Arusha Region, Kilimanjaro Region, Mara Region and Manyara Region.
+Attractions in the regions include Mount Kilimanjaro National Park, Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area, and Serengeti National Park.
 The airport bills itself as the "Gateway to Africa's Wildlife Heritage".

 Airlines and destinations

 The following airlines maintain regular, scheduled passenger and cargo service to and from Kilimanjaro International Airport.